 Nowadays if a woman really, really wants to rebuff your advances, she can always give you a good whack or splash a drink in your face.
 Victorian belles had a subtler, but infinitely more withering, mode of attack: if a lady wasn’t interested, she would simply rest her fan on her left cheek.
 In an era when talking it out was definitely not an option, Victorian ladies devised an elaborate system of codes using their trusty hand fans.

 Lady’s fanning slowly?
 Already spoken for.
 Fanning quickly?
 She’s on the market.
 Fan rests on the right cheek?
 Lucky you, she’s interested!
 Time to get your stilted, formal Victorian court on!

 8. Gypsies Grab a Girl.
 Literally.

-Earlier this year the British reality series Big Fat Gypsy Weddings introduced the world to an unexpected courtship ritual called “grabbing.”
+The 2011 British reality series Big Fat Gypsy Weddings introduced the world to an unexpected courtship ritual called “grabbing.”
 Gypsy girls are famously chaste and aren’t allowed to date, so if a boy wants to catch a girl’s attention, he manhandles her in an attempt to get a smooch.
 Disturbing?
 Yes.
 Violent?
 Yes.
 Effective?
 Apparently.